 Calling all Long Island farmers!
 Are you thinking about transitioning your farm to organic management or taking the final leap towards organic certification?
 If so, there is no time like the present.
 Just two percent of Long Island farmland is certified organic, while consumer demand for organic is at an all-time high.
 Products with organic labeling continue to command premium pricing, and Long Island growers are poised to take advantage of this fast-growing market by becoming USDA Certified Organic.

 The NOFA-NY Long Island Organic Transition Program is aimed at supporting farmers in the process of adopting organic practices and increasing the availability of local organic products.
-NOFA-NY will provide farmer-to-farmer mentorship, technical assistance, and scholarship funding to cover certification costs.
+NOFA-NY will provide farmer-to-farmer mentorship, technical assistance, and funding to cover certification costs.

 This program offers: